MICR Ink vs. MICR Toner - Know the Difference

 Laser Printers: Tailored for toner-based printing, laser printers use heat and pressure to fuse powdered toner onto paper.
 They excel in high-volume printing environments, offering fast printing speeds and durable, smudge-resistant prints, making them ideal for office use and text-heavy documents.

-Should you use MICR toner or MICR ink when printing checks?
+Should you use MICR toner or MICR ink for check printing?

 In the realm of check printing, MICR (Magnetic Ink Character Recognition) is the most important factor to consider when printing checks.
-MICR ink and toner contains iron oxide needed for banking machines to read and scan the MICR lines of checks that contain accounting and routing numbers without the need for manual data entry.
+Like we said before, MICR ink and toner contains iron oxide needed for banking machines to read and scan the MICR lines of checks that contain accounting and routing numbers without the need for manual data entry.

 MICR is a requirement by the American Banking Association, so either must be used when printing checks.
 But which do you choose?